musflood/seattle-python-401d8/14-templating-testing/notes/testing.md

 When it comes to testing your Pyramid app (as well as other apps in general), you need to not only perform unit tests for individual pieces of functionality.
 You also need to test for how things perform when in practice.
 For example, if your app sends an email, you need to check that the email is actually sent.

-However, for today, we’ll focus only on unit tests, refactoring and building out more about functional tests tomorrow.
+However, for today, we’ll focus only on unit tests, refactoring and building out more about functional tests later.

-Setting Up a Test for a View
+### Setting Up a Test for a View
 Our scaffold provided for us a tests.py file complete with some basic tests.
 However, since we won’t be using unittest for our test suite we’ll gut it completely.
 In its place, write:
 ```python
 # in tests.py